-Sometimes you just have to follow that feeling you just cannot explain.
-By now, I had learnt to trust that feeling and follow it.
-I knew it would never lead me wrong, even if I sometimes wondered where it was leading me.
-Ever since my last travels up north during the wintertime, I knew I would be back again.
+Sometimes you just have to follow that feeling you just can't explain.
+By now, I had learnt to trust it, even if I sometimes wondered where it was leading me.
+Ever since my last travels up north, I knew I would be back again.
 Now the opportunity presented itself.

 I did not know what to expect.
 I had never met Laila before.
 She said to expect all kinds of weather – “sometimes we have snow in the middle of summer, so bring warm clothes and boots.”

 She picked me up at the train station and we drove first to Jokkmokk, a small town where we stayed for some days, preparing and packing things for the summer.

 My first night in Jokkmokk, I had a new dream.
 I was walking in a large, beautiful park.
 It was summer and I walked down a path under a roof of green leaves.
 Sitting by a white table, an old woman was waiting for me.
 She shuffled a deck of tarot cards, drew one card and gave it to me.
 Surprise, surprise!
 Death, again.
 The old woman’s dark eyes pierced through mine as she smiled and said, “You will find your power in this card.”

 The dreams followed me around like a dark cloud the following day.
 I was afraid something bad was going to happen, and yet, at the same time I felt like both dreams came with positive messages.
 You have nothing to fear from Death.
 You will find your power in this card…